-Interactive Group Activities
+Group Activities

-Sermon Title: "The Thankful Leper"
+Sermon Titles: "The Thankful Leper" and "'Please' and 'Thank You'"

 Scripture Reading: Luke 17:11-19

-THANK YOU SPOTS - Large poster board can be on the focal wall of the classroom that all the children can see as they enter the room.
-After the lesson today, the teacher can have all the children take turns in going to the poster and writing THANK YOU on one of the spots and their own initials!
+THANK YOU SPOTS: Put a large poster board on the focal wall of the classroom that all the children can see as they enter the room.
+After the lesson today, all the children will take turns in going to the poster and writing THANK YOU on one of the spots and their own initials!
 Children can be creative in how they write their own THANK YOU -- different colors or THANK U, THX, thank you; THANK YOU, THANX or in another language.
 Questions and discussion about the SPOTS in our lesson and who said THANK you to Jesus!
-Other languages: Brazil (Portuguese) obrigado; Japanese Ookini; Chinese zikomo; Spanish gracias.

 "U" are in JesUs and JesUs is in U so we are very THANKFUL!
 Find words that have "U" in them - crUcified, JesUs, resUrrection, etc. Children may be able to find other words with "U" in it to remind them all that we have to be THANKFUL for!!!
 "U" have other things to be thankfUl for --- because Jesus said that "U" can pray; U were thought long before U were born; 4 U Jesus was born and died; His great love 4 U!